DarkStoorM/JumpRoyale/wip_README.md

 -   Worley

 The initial idea is to use Perlin Noise for platforms and possibly mix it with another one for solid blocks, like Spots noise.

 ---

-## Character Choice

-Old codebase had a hardcoded maximum value, this should be delegated to the sprite handler class, that should automatically calculate and store the maximum amount of possible characters.

----